For New Students

 Lexis, Westlaw, and Bloomberg Law

-Lexis and Westlaw registration cards are distributed at orientation, and afterwards at the Reference Desks in Williams and Wolff.
-All Georgetown Law students may also register for a Bloomberg Law account at about.bloomberglaw.com/lawschool.
-Lexis and Westlaw printers are located on the 4th floor of Williams in Room 435A and in Wolff Room 4011.
-Printing from the Lexis and Westlaw databases to these printers is free.
+Lexis, Westlaw, and Bloomberg Law registration cards are distributed at orientation, and afterwards at the Reference Desks in Williams and Wolff.
+All Georgetown Law students may also register for a Bloomberg Law account at http://www.bna.com/bloomberglaw/.
+Lexis printers are located on the 4th floor of Williams in Room 435A-B and in Wolff Room 4011.
+You may print to these printers from the Lexis Advance database for free.
 For more information, see our page on Lexis, Westlaw, and Bloomberg Law at Georgetown.

 Power Cords, USB Drives & Other Electronic Accessories

-Forgot your laptop charger?
+Forgot your laptop or phone charger?
 Need a USB flash drive?
 A variety of handy gadgets are available for short-term check out at both Circulation Desks, including mobile phone and iPad adapters, universal batteries, data storage devices, and headphones.
 Run a title search for COOL STUFF in the Library catalog to see the entire selection.
+Compliments of Westlaw, there is also a charging station for various mobile devices in the Loewinger Lounge, accessed through the Reading Room Reserve area on the 2nd floor of Williams.

 Get answers to your research questions from librarians at the Reference Desks in the Williams Library Reading Room and on Wolff Library main level.
-Help is also available online whenever the Reference Desks are open – look for the green "Chat with a Librarian" button near the top of this page.
+Help is also available online whenever the Reference Desks are open – look for the green "Chat with a Librarian" button near the top of any library web page.
 Ask us about anything: database searching, citation formatting, book locations, or recommended resources.

 For in-depth assistance, you can also schedule a research consultation with a librarian to discuss your specific research needs.